 - Being the eyes and ears of the park, by notifying us of potential problems.

-If interested, please contact Lorri Haney, Volunteer Coordinator at the Recreation and Park Planning Office, 717-290-7180 ext.
-3102 and will will get you started!
+If interested, please contact Lorri Haney, Volunteer Coordinator at the Recreation and Park Planning Office, at 717-290-7180 ext.
+3102 or by e-mail and we will get you started!

 Attend a Board or Commission Meeting

 Attending a meeting is a great way to become more knowledgeable about your local government.
 It is also a way to voice your opinions and concerns related to the Township.

 The Board of Commissioners welcome public comments from residents and/or taxpayers of the Township during the Public Comment period of each board meeting.
 You will be asked to come to the front of the meeting room to speak and will be asked to state your name and address.

 In addition to the Public Comment period of each meeting, the President will also ask for any questions or comments from members of the audience at a point during the meeting when an agenda item is up for discussion.

 Public Hearings are often a part of the Board of Commissioners’ meeting and are an excellent opportunity to comment on the item up for discussion.
 You will be asked to complete an Appearance Form when commenting during a Public Hearing.